-UN Global Compact membership and subscribing 10 principles help us align strategy and operations
+Adhering to the 10 principles of UN Global Compact helps us align strategy and operations

 Launched in 2000, the UN Global Compact (UNGC) is a call to companies to align strategies and operations with universal principles on human rights, labour, environment and anti-corruption (UN Global Compact Principles), and take actions to advance the Sustainable Development Goals (SDGs).
 With more than 12 000 signatories over 170 countries, it is the world’s largest voluntary corporate responsibility initiative.
 The initiative is both global and local, private and public, voluntary yet accountable.